microsoft/vscode-docs/docs/setup/linux.md

 ## Next Steps

-Once you have installed VS Code, these topics will help you learn more about VS Code:
+Once you have installed VS Code, these topics will help you learn more about it:

 * [Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, TypeScript and tools like Yeoman.
 * [User Interface](/docs/getstarted/userinterface.md) - A quick orientation to VS Code.